schtibe/i18ngrabber/README.md

 * `i18nGrabber.translationFileLocation`: Configure the path to the default translation file, e.g. `src/locales/en.json`
 * `i18nGrabber.replaceTemplate`: Configure the replace template.
 Default is `{{ $t("<placeholder>") }}` where `<placeholder>` is being replaced by the string

+It is advised to set those settings in the workspace context.

 ## Release Notes